Henkkk/NYU-Bridge-Winter-2023/week18/README.md

 ## Objective
 By the end of the week, students should:

-Be able to identify layers of interaction
+Be able to identify layers of interaction. </br>
-Be able to identify the major parts of an OS Understand the Windows and Unix design models
+Be able to identify the major parts of an OS. </br>
+Understand the Windows and Unix design models. </br>